Gardy291/Pyshion/README.md

  the splitcomplements are blue-violet and red-violet the triads are blue and red
 ```
+## Demo
+bellow you will see our demo run that will walk you through the process of downloading the project from [github repository](https://github.com/Gardy291/Pyshion.git) and launching it according to the instruction.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lbfe3-v7yE0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>